The overall program outcomes for the online Master of Science degree program in Recreational Therapy aim for students to:

 12. Demonstrate the ability to evaluate services/interventions and to use evaluation data to improve quality and appropriate services.

-14. Apply specialty knowledge in a specific area of expertise to create programs and services and the utilization of clinical practice guidelines associated with an advanced understanding of complex issues associated with delivering recreation therapy services to this population.
+14. Apply specialty knowledge in a specific area of expertise to create programs and services and the utilization of clinical practice guidelines associated with an advanced understanding of complex issues associated with delivering recreational therapy services to this population.

 15. Appraise scientific literature and utilize it to design intervention programs across a spectrum of service delivery setting and populations.